Quiq/webauthn_proxy/README.md

 ## Getting Started
 First thing you will need to do is build the project.
 See instructions [below](#building) for building the Go code directly, or using Docker.
+It is also available on [on Dockerhub](https://hub.docker.com/r/quiq/webauthn_proxy) if you don't want to build it yourself.

 Next, copy the `config.yml` file from the `sample_config` directory and modify it to meet your needs.
 By default the proxy will look for this file in `/opt/webauthn_proxy` but you can override this by setting the `WEBAUTHN_PROXY_CONFIGPATH` environment variable to the directory where you've stored the file.